tkadima/engine-take-home/README.md

 ### Step 3: Set Up MongoDB

-1. Install MongoDB on your local machine following the instructions provided in the MongoDB section of this README.
+1. Install MongoDB on your local machine.
+You can download it from [MongoDB Community Download](https://www.mongodb.com/try/download/community).

 2. Start MongoDB by running the following command in your terminal:
    ```